Ingleholme

-Ingleholme is a heritage-listed residence at 17 Boomerang Street, in the Sydney suburb of Turramurra in the Ku-ring-gai Council local government area of New South Wales, Australia.
+Ingleholme is a heritage-listed residence at 17 Boomerang Street, in the Sydney suburb of Turramurra, New South Wales in Australia.
 It was designed by Sir John Sulman and built from 1895 to 1896.
 It is also known as Ingleholme and Garage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Turramurra

 Turramurra is 170 m AHD, 30 m above Pymble and 17 km from the Sydney central business district.
 It has an average of 1400 mm of rain per annum, one of the highest for the Sydney metro area.
 It has a population of close to 11,000 and an area of 6.13 km2.
 It is bordered on one end by the Ku-ring-gai Chase National Park and on the other by Lane Cove National Park.

 Originally a timber-getting area, European settlement begun in 1822 until after 1850 when orchardists came to occupy extensive landholdings producing a variety of citrus and other fruits including persimmons, custard apples and Chinese pears.

 The Turramurra railway station was opened on 1 January 1890.
 The suburb was then known as Eastern Road and it was nearly a year later on 14 December 1890 that Turramurra was named after the Aboriginal word meaning "high hill".
 The railway brought immediate progress.
 In 1881 the population was only 142, by 1891 it was 788 and in 1901 1,306.

 There was no electricity until 1927, water was piped from Wahroonga Reservoir and the outside loos were regularly emptied by the nightwatchman.
 The gaslights were lit each evening by the gaslighter.
 Those with very large properties kept cows for instant milk supply.
 Many dairies were established and the milkman delivered twice a day.
 By 1920, fruit fly put an end to all commercial growing of fruit on the North Shore and the land were converted into Chinese gardens.